 Customer experience

-As with many insurance companies, you’ll have to call the company to get a quote for most products, although you can apply for MassMutual’s no-exam Direct Term option online.
-Once you have a policy, the online portal makes the experience even easier, allowing you to manage your life insurance policies and retirement investment products all from the same place — just note that while MassMutual’s Apple app adds even more convenience, the Android app is poorly reviewed.
+As with many insurance companies, you’ll have to call the company to get a quote for most products, although you can apply for MassMutual’s no-exam Direct Term option online (eligibility rules apply and some applicants may still be asked for an exam under accelerated underwriting).
+Once you have a policy, the online portal makes the experience even easier, allowing you to manage your life insurance policies and retirement investment products all from the same place — just note that while MassMutual’s Apple app adds even more convenience, the Android app provides similar functionality; recent reviews vary by platform.

 Coverage and rider information